AntonSol919/linkspace/why.md

 There are two types of systems that can't do what I want.

-- Synchronizing chain of trust: Is slow and not useful for the vast majority of users - (and easy to emulate in a supernet).
+- Tokens / Synchronizing chains of trust: Is slow and not useful for the vast majority of users - (and easy to emulate in a supernet).
 - Faster email: It's not that fast and it is using server-defined authenticity - plus most of the list below.

 Other supernet-like systems are limited in some way or simply choose a different design:

 - Too specialized.
 E.g. Git has a lot of plumbing for diffing text.
 - Large 'packets' - a hash might refer to gigabytes.
 This requires multiple levels to deal with fragmentation in multiple ways.
-- Either its primarily hashes, or its primarily path names.
-Linkspace has both set as a property of a 'point'.
+- Its hashes, without including paths.
+Linkspace has both as a property of a 'point'.
 - Too slow.
 Packet routing/parsing should be doable in just a few instructions - ideally possible in an integrated circuit.
 It should be fast enough to stream video without using a secondary protocol to hand off to.
 That means no json or base64.
 - No Groups.
 Setting who you share with and how is not supported, or its little more than 'run multiple instances'.
 - No domains.
 Everything becomes one app with premature-bureaucracy and an ever expanding set of compatibility requirements that grinds development/experiments to a halt.